How to Set up Goals in Google Analytics and Track Conversions?

 You could also get some useful additional data like conversion value, location, and other traits of the audience who performed the action (conversion), etc.

-How to Set up Goals in Google Analytics And Track Conversions
+Steps to Set up Goals in Google Analytics

 You will now practically understand to set up goals in google analytics.